sh6khan/git-cheat-sheet/README.md

 ```
 $ git reset --hard HEAD
 ```
-remember HEAD is (almost always) a pointer to the latest commit on that branch
+Remember that HEAD is (almost always) a pointer to the latest commit on that branch.

 ##### Ctrl + Z